 The smart containers would then look like this:

 If you have created your Smart Containers from a Google Sheet dataset, you can refresh your Lucidchart document to sync changes to your dataset at any time.
-To do so, click on the database icon and select "Replace Dataset."
+To do so, under “Data”>“Manage Data” on the right hand side of your canvas, select “Refresh Dataset”.
+You can also replace your dataset with a new dataset by selecting “Replace Dataset”.

-To change the grouping field, or container name, click the dropdown menu under “Group By” on the left panel and select a different repeated field.
+To change the grouping field, or container name, click the dropdown menu under “Group By” on the right panel and select a different option.

 Please note: you can only change the “container” grouping field, not the “shape data” field.